mindstorm38/mc173/README.md

 ## Contributing

-If you're willing to contribute or fork this code, this sections presents the different tools I'm using to understand the *Notchian* implementation of Minecraft beta 1.7.3 and how I'm implementing it into Rust.
+If you're willing to contribute or fork this code, this sections presents the different tools that can be used to understand the *Notchian* implementation of Minecraft beta 1.7.3 and how to implement it into Rust.

-The most important tool I'm using is [RetroMCP], which is a modern remake of *MCP*, one of the most important software in Minecraft's modding history.
-I use it to automatically decompile and deobfuscate the original archive of Minecraft beta 1.7.3.
+The most important tool is [RetroMCP], which is a modern remake of *MCP* (one of the most important software in Minecraft's modding history).
+It can be used to automatically decompile and deobfuscate the original archive of Minecraft beta 1.7.3.
 It can also be used to recompile and reobfuscate the game and then run it, which can be useful to add debugging code, but fortunately it's rare to get to that point.
 You can read the project's